Kythuen/white-block/docs/src/index.md

       link: https://github.com/Kythuen/white-block

 features:
-  title: Start your project with ephemeras
+  title: Why choose WhiteBlock?
-  desc: Ephemeras has adopted popular technologies in the community and summarized various project templates, making it easy for you to quickly start your project development.
+  desc: WhiteBlock has adopted popular technologies, making it easy for you to quickly start your project development.
   items:
-    - icon: 🌟
+    - icon: 💎
       title: Popular Technologies
       desc: Keep up with popular technology trends, build your project using Vue, TypeScript, Vite, Unocss etc.
     - icon: 🎯
       title: Focus On Inspiration
       desc: No need to start building frameworks from scratch, saving your time and quickly implement your ideas.
-    - icon: 🪄
+    - icon: 🚀
       title: Been Optimized
       desc: On the basis of popular scaffolding, many optimizations have been made to code structure, linter, bundler, etc.
     - icon: 🔌